FardinRastakhiz/QuickCharNet/README.md

 ## Introduction

-This project is part of [QuickCharNet](https://ieeexplore.ieee.org/document/10729268).
+This project is part of [Quick Char Net](https://ieeexplore.ieee.org/document/10729268).
 This project explores the use of deep learning techniques, specifically character-level Convolutional Neural Networks (CNNs), for URL classification.
 The goal is to classify URLs based on their appearance, which can be used for SEO optimization.

 ## Project Structure